The first words that sprung to mind were 'mangled cat'.

 It was large enough to be a dog, but was unmistakably cat shaped.
 Whole clumps of fur were missing from its misshapen torso and its bones jutted out at odd angles, as though someone had pulled the poor animal apart and put it back together in the wrong order.

 Ruby stared at the creature and, for a moment, it stared back.
 Its muddy yellow eyes were large and round.

 Then, as wild animals do, it bolted.

-She squinted after it, the torrential rain working against her.
-An overwhelming urge pressed at her; a curious need to follow the strange animal and get a better look.
-Ruby, having never been one to deny herself an adventure, started after it.
+An overwhelming urge pressed at her.
+A curious desire to follow the strange animal, get a better look.
+She squinted after it, torrential rain obscuring her vision.
+Having never been one to deny herself an adventure, Ruby started after it.

-She followed the drenched pavement that curved round to the left, her feet moulding soundlessly to the floor as she turned and slipped down between two terraced houses.
+She followed the drenched pavement that curved round to the left, then slipped down a smaller path between two houses.

 Her phone buzzed against her leg.
-Ruby pulled out her phone and checked it:
+Ruby pulled it out and checked the screen:

 'MEET ME AT THE SPOKE AFTER SHIFT.
 NO EXCUSES.
 DON'T BE LATE!
 S XOX.'

 Sandra clearly had a mission of her own.
 Ruby closed her eyes and smiled, stowing her phone back in her jacket.
 Once Sandra Serling had an idea in her mind, there was usually no peace until she’d gotten her own way.
 Well, she would have to wait just a little longer.

 The rain echoed and bounced off the walls within the little passageway, the smallest sounds magnified tenfold within the enclosed space.
 Ruby despised the wet.
 She suspected it was because hair dye and wet weather simply did not mix.
 This, she had discovered the hard way.